Planning services parish charter

 We will not inform you of 'prior notification determinations', as these are notifications of telecommunication apparatus and 'agricultural notifications' and we only have 28 days in which to respond.
 These developments have 'deemed consent' and therefore do not require planning permission.

-The parish will be given 21 days in which to reply
+The parish will be consulted and given 21 days in which to reply

 The speed and efficiency of dealing with planning applications is monitored and we aim to determine 80% of all minor applications within 8 weeks.
 This is a national target.
 The Parish can help Planning Services achieve this target by responding promptly to consultations.
 Responses received after the 21 day consultation period will not be taken into account, except where the application has already been determined.